What is In-Vitro Fertilisation (IVF)?

 Short Protocol: GnRH Antagonist Protocol

-The GnRH Antagonist protocol is the standard protocol used at our centre.
+The GnRH Antagonist protocol is the standard protocol used at Raffles Fertility Centre.

 Step 2: Monitoring of Ovarian Stimulation